 Gold jewelry does not feature a set amount of gold.
 The gold content varies from item to item.
 To indicate the percentage of gold in a piece of jewelry, jewelers use a combination of numbers and letters.
 417 is one such combination and yes, it's real gold.
 If a piece of jewelry is described as "417 gold", then it's made of 41.7% gold.
 The remaining 58.8% of the piece is made up of additional metals and materials.

 417 gold and 10-karat gold are the same.
 Some shoppers don't realize this and as a result, they get suspicious when they purchase a piece of 417 gold jewelry and find it stamped "10K".
 But there's no need to worry, it's not a scam.
 Both equal 41.7% gold content.

 The Value of Your 417 Gold Jewelry

 There's a lot of factors that go into pricing jewelry such as the craftsmanship, condition, etc. But the most important factor is how much gold content the jewelry has.
-To find the gold scrap value, you need to multiple the gold content percentage by the weight of your item.
+To find the gold scrap value, you need to multiply the gold content percentage by the weight of your item.
 Luckily, we have a gold jewelry calculator that does all the work for you.

 Advantages of 417 Gold

 417 gold has less gold content so it's obviously not as valuable as 14 or 18-karat gold.
 Despite this, 417 gold is not without its advantages.
 One of the major benefits of 417 gold is its durability.
 When not mixed with additional materials, gold is quite soft.
 This means the more alloy in a piece of jewelry, the more durable it is.
 Because 417 gold is more than 50% alloy, it's sturdier than the higher-karat alternatives.